DawnbrandBots/bastion-bot/docs/card-search.md

 search term contains `(` or `anime`.
 This is to redirect searches for unofficial cards to the old bot, since they are not currently included in new Bastion's data.

-Certain servers temporarily do not have new `<>` card search at all due to frequent searching for unofficial cards.
+Certain servers do not have new `<>` card search at all due to frequent searching for unofficial cards.

-## Where are Rush Duel cards and TCG Speed Duel skills?

-These were included in the old `<>` search somewhat by accident.
-Please use `/rush-duel` instead.
-Extending `<>` to include Rush Duel is planned in [#341](https://github.com/DawnbrandBots/bastion-bot/issues/341).
-A Slash Command for skills is planned in [#446](https://github.com/DawnbrandBots/bastion-bot/issues/446).
-If you have feedback, please [join the support server](https://discord.gg/4aFuPyuE96).

-## Custom brackets
+### Custom brackets

 Old Bastion had a niche feature for server administrators to change the brackets used for card search.
-This was meant for conflict resolution with other bots and was very rarely used.
+This was meant for conflict resolution with other bots and was very rarely used, and thus it is no longer supported.
+A few legacy servers have their setting baked in, to be deprecated.
-Changing this setting yourself is disabled while we work on porting all `<>` card search functionality to the new bot instance.
-If you are an administrator and wish to change your server's setting, contact us in the [support server](https://discord.gg/4aFuPyuE96).

-## Appendix
+### Links

 - [Old Bastion card search documentation](https://github.com/AlphaKretin/bastion-bot/wiki/Commands-for-users)
 - [Main GitHub issue where the new search experience was worked on](https://github.com/DawnbrandBots/bastion-bot/issues/152)
+- GitHub issues for the Rush Duel search experience: [#341](https://github.com/DawnbrandBots/bastion-bot/issues/341) [#468](https://github.com/DawnbrandBots/bastion-bot/issues/468)